Joelius300/ChartJSBlazor/README.md

 ## Usage

-For detailed instruction go to the [Wiki](https://github.com/Joelius300/ChartJSBlazor/wiki).
+For detailed instructions read the [Chart.Js](https://www.chartjs.org/docs/latest/charts/) documentation to understand how each chart works in detail or go to the [Wiki](https://github.com/Joelius300/ChartJSBlazor/wiki) to check the examples provided there.
 Since the example here and those in the wiki might be outdated very fast because of the many breaking changes, I would also advise you to go look at the [WebCore-project](https://github.com/Joelius300/ChartJSBlazor/tree/master/WebCore) in this repos where you can find some examples.

 Before you can start creating a chart with a config etc, you have to include some static assets to your project.